mleonardallen/CarND-Vehicle-Detection/README.md

 With this in mind, I experimented with `RandomForestClassfier`.

 ###### Random Forest Classifier
 After switching to `RandomForestClassifier`, my prediction time when way down.
 It took about `0.16` seconds to run predictions on about 1000 windows.
 However my accuracy did go down slightly to 98%.
 Even at 98%, I was getting quite a bit of false positives.
-Using Adaboost in conjunction with a Random Forest Classifier, I was able to improve the accurancy even beyond what I was getting with my SVM classifier.
+Using Adaboost in conjunction with a Random Forest Classifier, I was able to improve the accuracy even beyond what I was getting with my SVM classifier.
 My final classifier did not run as fast as I wished, but still notably faster than my original SVM.

 ---